-There have been previous posts about the impact of founding a new GiveWell charity, the impact of charity founding, and some of the results of charities founded by EAs.
+There have been previous posts about the impact of founding a new GiveWell top charity, the impact of charity founding, and some of the results of charities founded by effective altruists.
 This post, however, focuses on a specific question I get a lot.
 Namely, why should EAs in particular start charities?
 This is especially a concern for many EAs who are younger or inexperienced.

-I think a strong piece of evidence for this is the historical track record of EAs founding high impact charities.
-Given that I already covered that in a previous post, I want to focus this one on why it's not just fluke or limited to extremely talented EAs, as well as the core reasons I think EAs can outperform other folks aiming to start nonprofits.
-My experience with this question comes from having worked in several charities founded by EAs and starting multiple ones myself.
+I think a strong piece of evidence for this is the historical track record of EAs founding high-impact charities.
+Given that I already covered that in a previous post, I want to focus this one on why this phenomenon is not just a fluke or limited to extremely talented EAs, as well as the core reasons I think EAs can outperform other folks aiming to start nonprofits.
+My experience with this question comes from having worked in several charities founded by EAs, and from starting several myself.

 Overview relative to other founders: